towersvault/shinpokered/README.md

 To help with Gen 2 interaction, this also applies a gender symbol to species that can be male or female.

 Another aide npc is in the Viridian pokemon center.
 He will toggle on/off randomization of non-special trainers.

+An aide is in the Celadon Diner.
+He will toggle on/off a catch-up EXP boost function for under-leveled pokemon.

 Item, Sleep, and Freeze clauses can each be toggled by the Clause Brothers in Viridian City.